In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Methods

-The attended embedding $\tilde{z}_t$ conditions a lightweight adaptor network (two-layer MLP) that outputs the final joint targets $\hat{u}_t \in \mathbb{R}^{4}$.
-This adaptor is trained via behavior cloning on successful real-world rollouts, enabling online refinement of the sim-to-real base policy $\pi_{student}$ under articulated, contact-rich dynamics.
+This formulation enables intent-conditioned feedback, where corrective signals are applied selectively based on the policy’s internal action embedding rather than through symmetric feature fusion.
+As attention applies corrections only when supported by sensory evidence, articulation behavior learned in simulation is preserved while allowing targeted adjustments.
+The adaptor adds minimal parameters and runs at the same control frequency without increasing inference latency.

-\textbf{Training Adaptation.} We fine-tune the system by executing the sim-to-real base policy $\pi_{student}$ on the physical robot under random disturbances and collecting fewer than 50 successful rollouts, where success or failure is annotated via human feedback.
-Each rollout spans a horizon of 2000 time steps and contains multiple open/close phases, with the articulation command $s_t$ switching after random intervals (e.g., from $t=50$ to $t=250$ and beyond).
-This procedure exposes the policy to diverse articulation states and transitions, improving robustness to state changes.
+\textbf{Training Adaptation.} We fine-tune the system by deploying the sim-to-real base policy $\pi_{\text{student}}$ on hardware under random disturbances and collecting fewer than 50 successful rollouts annotated via human feedback.
+Each rollout spans 2000 timesteps and includes multiple open/close phases, with the articulation command $s_t$ switching at random intervals (e.g., $t=50$ to $t=250$).
+This exposes the policy to diverse articulation states and transitions under gravity and contact effects.
 CATFA is trained via behavior cloning on a small human-labeled successful real-world rollouts.
-Formally, given demonstrations $\mathcal{D}=\{(q_t, s_t, u_t)\}$, with oracle actions $u_t$, the student policy $\pi_{\text{student}}$ minimizes
+Given demonstrations $\mathcal{D}=\{(q_t, s_t, u_t)\}$, with oracle actions $u_t$, the student minimizes